sterlingbaldwin/acme_processflow/doc/quick_start_guide.md

 Use this guide if you're already an acme1 or aims4 user.

-For a new run all you will need is to setup your runs configuration file.
-Make a copy of the sample config file
+For a new run you'll need to create an input directory and setup your runs configuration file.
+Make a copy of the sample config file.
 ```
+mkdir /p/cscratch/acme/<YOUR_USER_NAME>/input
+cd /p/cscratch/acme/<YOUR_USER_NAME>/input
 wget https://raw.githubusercontent.com/sterlingbaldwin/acme_workflow/master/run.cfg
 ```

 ## Setup Run Config
 Once you have the file, open it in your favorite editor.
-There are are 12 values that must be changed before you're ready to run.
-You can find an explanation of each of them [here](setup_guide.md)
+There are are 9 values that must be changed before you're ready to run.
+You can find an explanation of each of them [here](setup_guide.md), or [below](#config)

 The keys you need to change before running the first time are:
 ```